isometry/terraform-provider-keychain/README.md

 # Terraform Keychain Provider

-A simple Terraform provider for passwords in the macOS Keychain.
+A simple proof-of-concept Terraform provider for managing passwords in the macOS Keychain.

 ## Provider